 Modern medicine is making it possible for people to live longer, healthier lives than ever before, but that’s only helpful if our minds stay in as good working order as our bodies.
 Here, we outline some of the ways in which you can improve and maintain good mental stamina.

 1. Think Positively

-No matter what sort of task you have in front of you, it will be easier if you think positively, and more difficult if you think negatively.
+No matter what sort of task you have in front of you, your attitude will make a huge difference in the way you tackle it.
 If you’re at the track getting ready for a round of Tabata sprints and are thinking, “This is terrible; I can’t do this,” you’re not likely to perform very well.
 The same holds true if you’re preparing for a test or getting ready for a job interview.

-When you notice yourself having negative thoughts, consciously replace them with more positive ones.
+When you notice yourself having negative thoughts, stop the cycle and consciously replace them with more positive ones.
 Remember that this doesn’t mean lying to yourself.
-Tell yourself things that you can believe.
-So, if you’re doing your sprints, perhaps don’t tell yourself that doing the sprints will be a cakewalk; tell yourself that you’re strong, that you’re dedicated, and that you can do it.
+If you’re doing your sprints, don’t tell yourself that they’ll be a cakewalk; but rather, tell yourself that you’re strong and that you can do it.

 2. Challenge Your Perceptions

 The way we interact with the world isn’t merely governed by our external reality.
 It’s also greatly influenced by the way we perceive the world to be.
 And our perceptions, very frequently, come filtered through our beliefs.
 Sometimes when we’re trying to achieve something, negative beliefs hold us back without us even being conscious of them.
 For example, if you’re trying to quit smoking but believe in your heart of hearts that you’re going to give in and will never shake the habit, you’re virtually guaranteeing failure.
 If you believe that you just can’t lose weight, you’ll probably find yourself cheating and self-sabotaging.
 If you can change your beliefs, you’ve won half the battle.